- Future Students

-Sociologists study a wide range of subject matters including family & marriage, race, immigration, gender, poverty & inequality, children & youth, aging, education, religion, crime & deviance, terrorism, sports, environment & technology, social movements & revolutions, Black Studies and Latino Studies.
-Indeed, sociologists study pretty much anything people do, think or say.
-You can see the diversity of sociology as a discipline from the variety of courses we offer at Eastern Washington University, such as Crime & Society, Sociology of Children, Sociology of the Family, Juvenile Delinquency, Sex and Gender, Power & Identity, Race & Ethnic Relations, Restorative Justice, Peacemaking, Women in Prison, Ethics in Criminal Justice Sociology of Politics, and Sociology of Revolutions.
+Sociologists understand the social world by using both theory and evidence to pose and answer important questions about society.
+To do so, Sociologists study a wide range of subject matter including family & marriage, race, gender, poverty & inequality, children & youth, aging, education, religion, crime & deviance, terrorism, sports, environment & technology, social movements & revolutions, immigration, Black Studies and Latina/o Studies.
+Indeed, Sociologists study pretty much anything people think, say or do.
+You can see the diversity of Sociology as a discipline from the variety of courses we offer at Eastern Washington University, such as Survey of Criminology, Sociology of Children, Sociology of Family, Juvenile Delinquency, Sex and Gender, Power & Identity, Race & Ethnic Relations, Restorative Justice, Peacemaking, Women in Prison, Ethics in Criminal Justice, Sociology of Politics, and Sociology of Revolutions.

-Moreover, sociologists emphasize the careful gathering and analysis of evidence to enrich our understanding of the social world.
-We conduct our research using a variety of methods such as surveys, field research, focus groups, in-depth interviews, historical documents, census data, content analysis of media and other materials.
+Moreover, Sociologists emphasize the careful gathering and analysis of evidence to enrich our understanding of the social world.
+We conduct our research using a variety of methods such as surveys, field research, focus groups, in-depth interviews, historical documents, census data, content analysis of media, Statistical Package for the Social Science (SPSS), STATA and other materials.

 Sociology challenges our everyday, take-for-granted view of the social world.
 It offers powerful insights as to how broad social forces shape our own personal experiences and outcomes in our own lives.